wp-plugins/newsletters-lite/readme.txt

 <a href="http://tribulant.com/plugins/extensions/1/wordpress-newsletter-plugin">Visit the Newsletters extensions page</a>

+= Email/Newsletter Templates =

+Included with the newsletter plugin are several premade email/newsletter templates.

+Shop our <a href="http://tribulant.com/emailthemes/" title="newsletter templates">newsletter templates</a> for more variety and high quality, premium, responsive newsletter templates.

 = Languages =

 All language files and the instructions to use them are hosted in an <a href="https://github.com/tribulant/wp-mailinglist-languages">online repository</a>.